 - 6 cups red potatoes leave the skin on the potatoes, 885g, cubed

 - 2 cups onion 225g, coarsely chopped

 - 1 teaspoon onion granules

 - 1 teaspoon dried basil

 - 1 teaspoon smoked paprika

 - 10 turns fresh cracked black pepper

 Place the potatoes in a large mixing bowl and add the chopped onion, tahini and the non-dairy milk.
 With your clean hands, work the tahini and the soy milk into the potatoes until they are totally coated.

-I hope you have a happy week.
+I hope that you have a happy week.
 May it be filled with eating lots and lots of plants.